apache/seatunnel/docs/en/connector-v2/sink/ClickhouseFile.md

 ### compatible_mode [boolean]

 In the lower version of Clickhouse, the ClickhouseLocal program does not support the `--path` parameter, you need to use this mode to take other ways to realize the `--path` parameter function

+### file_fields_delimiter [string]

+ClickhouseFile uses csv format to temporarily save data.
+If the data in the row contains the delimiter value of csv, it may cause program exceptions.
+Avoid this with this configuration.
+Value string has to be an exactly one character long

+### file_temp_path [string]

+The directory where ClickhouseFile stores temporary files locally.

 ### common options